 Brad suggests Republic Wireless.
 Jonathan Uses Project FI.
 These services piggyback off existing providers like Verizon, Sprint and T-Mobile and lean heavily on Wifi.
-The results is a comparable product that you can get for a fraction of the cost of the big players in the cell phone space
+The result is a comparable product that you can get for a fraction of the cost of the big players in the cell phone space.

 9. Side Hustle

 A major pillar of FI is starting a business or side hustle.
 When you reach financial independence in your 20's, 30's and 40's you are unlikely to spend the next 40 years sitting on the couch.
 It's not what can you do but what do you want to do.
 Being on the path to FI and no longer paycheck to paycheck affords you the freedom to fail–this freedom is the surest path to success.

 Consider the side hustle as a form of “investing in yourself” The good news is, you can have a side hustle for pretty much any hobby or discipline.
 Also starting a business opens up the tax code for you and your family.
 The tax code is brutal for wage earners (W-2 employees).
 Starting a small business or becoming a freelancer gives you an incredible amount of flexibility.

 The FI community has historically done a bad job at highlighting how powerful this lever is.
 We sought to remedy that by bringing Alan Donegan on the show to Unpack the Power of the Side Hustle.

 Example Side Hustles